This post may contain affiliate links. Please see my disclosure policy for details.

 Arthur Ransome wrote ‘Swallows and Amazons’ in 1930 and it concentrates on a story set in and around the Lake District in 1929.

-The plot is centred around two families of children who are riding their separate boats ‘swallow’ and ‘amazon’ over a lake.
+The plot is centered around two families of children who are riding their separate boats ‘swallow’ and ‘amazon’ over a lake.

 The two meet on an island and join up to defeat ‘Captain Flint’ and look for treasure.